Clod/TelegramChatBot/regression_test_instructions.md

 If you see an ImportError, ensure:
 - All required dependencies are installed
-- The app.py file is in the src directory
+- The app.py file is in the same directory as the test file
-- The import statements in the test file match the structure of app.py (e.g., from src import app)
+- The import statements in the test file match the structure of app.py

 ### AttributeError